Optimal Transport-based Adaptation in Dysarthric Speech Tasks: Experimental setup

 \subsubsection{Dataset}

 To investigate the Dysarthric Speaker Adaptation we employ the AllSpeak dataset \cite{dinardi}, that consists of speech recordings from 29 Italian native speakers.
-Seventeen of these are affected by Amyotrophic Lateral Sclerosis, while the remaining thirteen are speakers of control.
+Seventeen of these (thirteen males, four females) are affected by Amyotrophic Lateral Sclerosis, while the remaining twelve (six males, six females) are healthy control speakers.
 The dataset contains 25 commands in Italian, relative to basic needs such as ``I am thirsty".
 This dataset is very challenging due to the small amount of recordings.
-Indeed, only 2387 and 1857 examples have been recorded from control and dysarthric speakers, respectively. \\ We perform speaker adaptation of each dysarthric speaker by using all the remaining speakers as training dataset.
+Indeed, only 2387 and 1857 examples have been recorded from control and dysarthric speakers, respectively.

+We perform speaker adaptation of each dysarthric speaker by using all the remaining speakers as training dataset.
 The unlabelled target speaker data is split into adaptation set (80$\%$) and testing (20$\%$) set, which contains one example of each command.
 To train MSDA-WJDOT, we simultaneously employ the source training dataset and the adaptation target speaker dataset.